CiscoDevNet/catalystwan/README.md

 </details>

 ### Note:
-To remove `InsecureRequestWarning`, you can include in your scripts (warning is supressed when `VMNGCLIENT_DEVEL` environment variable is set):
+To remove `InsecureRequestWarning`, you can include in your scripts (warning is suppressed when `VMNGCLIENT_DEVEL` environment variable is set):
 ```Python
 import urllib3
 urllib3.disable_warnings(urllib3.exceptions.InsecureRequestWarning)